o3de/o3de.org/content/docs/tools-ui/branding-guidelines.md

 ---
 linkTitle: Branding Guidelines
 title: Open 3D Engine's Branding Guidelines
-description: A guide for using Open 3D Engine's (O3DE) brand logo, brand color, and other resources in the BlueJay Design System.
+description: A guide for using Open 3D Engine's (O3DE) brand logo, brand color, and other resources in the Blue Jay Design System.
 weight: 10
 ---